 There aren’t any preset rules on how a company gets replaced on the Dow.
-Looking at past replacements, typically the Dow does not replace an exiting company with another in it’s same industry.
+Looking at past replacements, typically the Dow does not replace an existing company with another in its same industry.
 Currently, there are several speculations on which company is going to replace them.
 A few possibilities include: Cisco, Visa, Amazon, Wells Fargo, and mother Google.
 Time will tell.

 Update: Cisco and Traveler’s Co. will be replacing GM and Citi at the end of trading on June 8, 2009.

 Bottom Line: Getting Listed on the Dow Jones Industrial Average